Pol-Certificate Program Criteria for Financial Aid Eligibility

 PROCEDURES

-Annually, the Provost Office of Academic Planning and Accountability will ask that academic units offering certificate programs certify these credentials as Title IV eligible programs.
+Annually, the Office of Financial Aid will work with the Office of Academic Planning and Accountability to ask that academic units offering financial-aid eligible certificate programs certify these credentials as Title IV eligible programs.
 The eligible programs will be reported to the Student Financial Aid Office for approval and action with the U.S. Department of Education (USDOE).
 Any programs deemed not eligible will be removed from the university’s authorization with USDOE.

 RESPONSIBILITIES